ronaldsuwandi/mtheme-build-ronald/README.md

 - `<cite>` wrapped within `blockquote` will be displayed on the right with a smaller font
 - Slight transition animation for `<a>` links
 - Added `<spoiler>` tag support.
 Text contained within the tag will be hidden unless being hovered/clicked
+- Copyright year is added automatically from the latest post
+-

 ### Features